Firetheft/ComfyUI_Local_Lora_Gallery/README.md

 ## 🇬🇧 English

+### Changelog (2025-09-02)
+* **Optimized Unique ID**: Each gallery node now automatically generates and stores its own unique ID, which is synchronized with the workflow.
+This completely avoids conflicts between different workflows or nodes.

 ### Update Log (2025-08-31)
 * **Multi-Select Dropdown**: The previous tag filter has been upgraded to a full-featured multi-select dropdown menu, allowing you to combine multiple tags by checking them.